ProtectMyID Review 2025

 Both locks and freezes essentially accomplish the same thing.
 They prevent unauthorized individuals from applying for lines of credit or loans using your credit files by blocking all activity associated with them.
 Locks — like the one offered by ProtectMyID — are able to be toggled on and off in real-time, while freezes take a little more effort to set up and undo.

-Now here’s the important part: This is the most effective thing you can do as an average person to prevent identity theft and fraud.
-We recommend everyone keep their credit files locked or frozen.
-To learn more about how to do that, we suggest visiting each bureaus’ websites.
+FYI: We recommend everyone keep their credit files locked or frozen.
+To learn more about how to do that, we suggest visiting each bureau’s website.

-All right, moving on from the credit lock feature, the next box down on the dashboard was our VantageScore tracking.
+The next feature we checked out was our VantageScore tracking.
 To understand how this is helpful, first you have to understand what VantageScore is.

 When most people think of a credit score, what they’re actually thinking about is their FICO score.
 FICO was a general-purpose score introduced by the Fair Isaac Corporation in 1989 to determine an individual’s creditworthiness.
 VantageScore, on the other hand, was developed in 2006 by the three major credit reporting bureaus.
 It’s calculated using a different model than the FICO score and is growing in popularity among lenders as the score of primary importance.4